-- (c) The department shall submit a report on appropriation authority transferred in the prior fiscal year using this subsection as part of the department's annual budget submittal. - (4) The connecting Washington account-state appropriation includes up to ((\$1,737,009,000)) \$1,332,926,000 in proceeds from the sale of bonds authorized in RCW 47.10.889. - 10 (5) The special category C account-state appropriation includes 11 up to ((\$118,773,000)) \$111,106,000 in proceeds from the sale of 12 bonds authorized in RCW 47.10.812. - (6) The transportation partnership account-state appropriation includes up to ((\$32,643,000)) (\$46,899,000) in proceeds from the sale of bonds authorized in RCW 47.10.873. - (7) The appropriations in this section include savings due to anticipated project underruns; however, it is unknown which projects will provide savings.
+(c) The department shall submit a report on appropriation authority transferred in the prior fiscal year using this subsection as part of the department's annual budget submittal.

+- (4) The connecting Washington account-state appropriation includes up to \$1,332,926,000 in proceeds from the sale of bonds authorized in RCW 47.10.889. - (5) The special category C account-state appropriation includes up to \$111,106,000 in proceeds from the sale of bonds authorized in RCW 47.10.812. - 10 (6) The transportation partnership account-state appropriation includes up to ((\$46,899,000)) \$27,418,000 in proceeds from the sale of bonds authorized in RCW 47.10.873. - (7) The appropriations in this section include savings due to anticipated project underruns; however, it is unknown which projects will provide savings.
 The legislature intends to provide sufficient flexibility for the department to manage to this savings target.
-To provide this flexibility, the office of financial management may authorize, through an ((allotment)) appropriation modification, reductions in the amounts that are provided solely for a particular purpose within this section subject to the following conditions and limitations: - (a) The department must confirm that any modification requested under this subsection of amounts provided solely for a specific purpose are not expected to be used for that purpose in this fiscal biennium; - (b) ((Allotment)) Appropriation modifications authorized under this subsection may not result in increased funding for any project beyond the amount provided for that project in the 2023-2025 fiscal biennium in LEAP Transportation Document ((2023-2)) 2024-2 ALL PROJECTS as developed ((April 21, 2023)) March 6, 2024; - (c) ((Allotment)) Appropriation modifications authorized under this subsection apply only to amounts appropriated in this section from the following accounts: Connecting Washington account-state, and move ahead WA account-state; and - 38 (d) The office of financial management must provide notice of 39 ((allotment)) appropriation modifications authorized under this subsection within 10 working days to the transportation committees of the legislature.
+To provide this flexibility, the office of financial management may authorize, through an appropriation modification, reductions in the amounts that are provided solely for a particular purpose within this section subject to the following conditions and limitations: - (a) The department must confirm that any modification requested under this subsection of amounts provided solely for a specific purpose are not expected to be used for that purpose in this fiscal biennium; - (b) Appropriation modifications authorized under this subsection may not result in increased funding for any project beyond the amount provided for that project in the 2023-2025 fiscal biennium in ((LEAP Transportation Document 2024-2 ALL PROJECTS as developed March 6, 2024)) OFM Transportation Document 2025-1: Proposed Transportation Project List Highway Improvements Program (I) as developed December 17, 2024; - 32 (c) Appropriation modifications authorized under this subsection 33 apply only to amounts appropriated in this section from the following 34 accounts: Connecting Washington account-state, and move ahead WA 35 account-state; and - (d) The office of financial management must provide notice of appropriation modifications authorized under this subsection within 10 working days to the transportation committees of the legislature.
 By December 1, 2023, and December 1, 2024, the department must submit a report to the transportation committees of the legislature regarding the actions taken to date under this subsection.